When Was The Last Time You Showered?

 Some of you may still be stuck on the “5 showers and 1 sponge bath in 3 weeks” part of this post.
 You may even been thinking: gosh, they are disgusting.
 Or: oh my, living in an all-solar RV sucks.
 Neither of which are true.

 On the contrary, I actually really like being clean and need to have a clean and neat living space.
 But I do believe that many Americans shower too much.
 You don’t need to shower just because you were awake for 24 hours or made a trip to the grocery store.
 Your skin won’t explode - you were wearing pants when you sat on that seat, right?
-At the same time, I have a pretty good tolerance of being dirty from all the years of backpacking, overnight bike trips, and whatever other activities where I find myself in the woods with no shower or river available.
+At the same time, I have a pretty good tolerance of being dirty from all the years of backpacking in the woods and overseas, overnight bike trips, and whatever other activities where I find myself in the woods with no shower or river available.
 I don’t mind being dirty if it means I get to hang out in nature.

 Updated 4.20.16: My friend sent me this interesting article about how according to experts daily showers aren't necessary!